 A soft reset re-boots the device and preserves any objects created in RAM.
-You would perform a soft reset when: the terminal fails to respond, after installing some software applications, or after making changes to certain system settings, such as network cards.
+You would perform a soft reset when:

-- 1. Press and hold the BLUE + END keys for approximately 5 seconds. - 2.
-The general notification LED flashes orange then green for approximately 3 seconds as the terminal resets. - 3.
+- the terminal fails to respond. - after installing some software applications. - after making changes to certain system settings, such as network cards. - 1.
+Press and hold the CTRL + ENTER keys for approximately 5 seconds. - 2.
+The decode and scan LEDs flash for approximately three seconds as the terminal resets. - 3.
 When the reset is complete, the Home screen displays.